Reflectance: Reflectivity

 which is the ratio of the reflected to incident electric field;

 as such the reflection coefficient can be expressed as a complex number as determined by the Fresnel equations for a single layer, whereas the reflectance is always a positive real number.

 For layered and finite media, according to the CIE, reflectivity is distinguished from reflectance by the fact that reflectivity is a value that applies to thick reflecting objects.
 When reflection occurs from thin layers of material, internal reflection effects can cause the reflectance to vary with surface thickness.
 Reflectivity is the limit value of reflectance as the sample becomes thick; it is the intrinsic reflectance of the surface, hence irrespective of other parameters such as the reflectance of the rear surface.
 Another way to interpret this is that the reflectance is the fraction of electromagnetic power reflected from a specific sample, while reflectivity is a property of the material itself, which would be measured on a perfect machine if the material filled half of all space.

 Surface type

 Given that reflectance is a directional property, most surfaces can be divided into those that give specular reflection and those that give diffuse reflection.

 For specular surfaces, such as glass or polished metal, reflectance is nearly zero at all angles except at the appropriate reflected angle; that is the same angle with respect to the surface normal in the plane of incidence, but on the opposing side.
 When the radiation is incident normal to the surface, it is reflected back into the same direction.

 For diffuse surfaces, such as matte white paint, reflectance is uniform; radiation is reflected in all angles equally or near-equally.
 Such surfaces are said to be Lambertian.

 Most practical objects exhibit a combination of diffuse and specular reflective properties.

-Water reflectance
+Liquid reflectance

-Reflection occurs when light moves from a medium with one index of refraction into a second medium with a different index of refraction.